opensearch-project/OpenSearch/CONTRIBUTING.md

 what to do here.

 #### `modules`
-Features that are shipped with Elasticsearch by default but are not built in to the server.
-We typically separate features from the server because they require permissions that we don't believe *all* of Elasticsearch should have or because they depend on libraries that we don't believe *all* of Elasticsearch should depend on.
+Features that are shipped with RENAMEME by default but are not built in to the server.
+We typically separate features from the server because they require permissions that we don't believe *all* of RENAMEME should have or because they depend on libraries that we don't believe *all* of RENAMEME should depend on.

-For example, reindex requires the `connect` permission so it can perform reindex-from-remote but we don't believe that the *all* of Elasticsearch should have the "connect".
-For another example, Painless is implemented using antlr4 and asm and we don't believe that *all* of Elasticsearch should have access to them.
+For example, reindex requires the `connect` permission so it can perform reindex-from-remote but we don't believe that the *all* of RENAMEME should have the "connect".
+For another example, Painless is implemented using antlr4 and asm and we don't believe that *all* of RENAMEME should have access to them.

 #### `plugins`